 Deepak Kashyap says:

-Communication and subjective rules setting are an important part of open relationships of any kind.
-Talking about each other’s feelings and helping each other process jealousy and insecurities is what may increase the chances of having a successful open marriage.
-It is important to have subjective rules say for example, we will not kiss anyone on the forehead, no cuddling after sex, no sleeping with mutual friends and relatives or going out on movie and dinner dates with people you have slept with outside of the marriage.
-These might seem silly to a lot of people, but are a great tool to make involved parties feel validated and visible.
-Our sense of control over the situation and ourselves, increases to a reasonable degree.
+Communication and subjective rules setting are an important part [restict]of open relationships of any kind.
+Talking about each other’s feelings and helping each other process jealousy and insecurities are what may increase the chances of having a successful open marriage.
+It is important to have subjective rules say, for example, we will not kiss anyone on the forehead, no cuddling after sex, no sleeping with mutual friends and relatives or going out on movie and dinner dates with people you have slept with outside of the marriage.
+These might seem silly to a lot of people but are a great tool to make involved parties feel validated and visible.
+Our sense of control over the situation and ourselves increases to a reasonable degree.
 However, do make sure not to have too many (read more than 4 or 5) controlling rules around it.
 The wish to have too many rules may be an indicator that you are not ready yet.